Chemical Termite Barrier, Baiting System and Physical Termite Barriers.

 With a Chemical Termite Barrier or Physical system, the yearly inspection is the only real ongoing cost as there is usually no maintenance involved.

-With the Baiting System It requires a licensed termite tech to come out and check each installed station multiple times over the course of the year.
-Yearly costs of a baiting system can range from $660 to $1350 depending on the size of the system which includes your yearly inspection. another benefit is that your home is constantly monitored for white ant activity.
+With the Baiting System.
+It requires a licensed termite tech to come out and check each station multiple times over the year.
+Yearly costs of a baiting system can range from $660 to $1350 depending on the size of the system.
+Which includes your yearly inspection.
+Another benefit is that your home is constantly monitored for white ant activity.

-If you're not worried about any offered warranty then you can go "self monitored" for the baiting ( not Recommended ).
-You Check the stations yourself once a month, then call the pest control company out to treat active termites or replenish the stations.
-This is a an option especially once the termite activity has ceased and it's after the first 12 months.
+If you’re not worried about any offered warranty then you can go “self monitored” for the baiting ( not Recommended ).
+This is a an option especially once the termite activity has ceased and it’s after the first 12 months.

 If you’re not worried about any offered warranty then you can go “self monitored”.
 Check the stations once a month and call the pest control company out to treat active termites or replenish the stations.
 This is a popular option especially once the termite activity has been stopped and it’s after the first 12 months.
 But please be aware your warranty will be voided.

 No matter what termite management system you have , it’s important and recommended to have an annual termite inspections.